strikeraryu/query_police/README.md

 |  1 | SIMPLE      | users   | NULL       | eq_ref | PRIMARY,index_users_on_id | PRIMARY             | 4       | development.profile.user_id |1     |  100.00  | NULL                     |

-Result for this is added as it is in the final execution plan
+The result for this is added as it is in the final execution plan

 **Eg.**